strongjun15/Narrow-One-Userscripts/README.md

 ### How to Use (Keybinds)

+Click the file named **Chat Mod with Translation**, download it, and upload it on Tampermonkey.
+Or you can just copy the script, create a new file in Tampermonkey by clicking `+`, and pasting it.

 | Shortcut | Action | Description |
 |---|---|---|
 | `_`  | Open/Close Settings Menu | Opens the **Chat Translator** panel.
 Press again to close it. |